 Engineers from the University of California have developed a new wearable device which can be a power source for small electronic devices and sensors.
 The device is a thin, flexible strip worn on the tip of a finger that generates small amounts of electricity when a person's finger is beaded with sweat (i.e. ALWAYS) or exerts pressure.

-“Unlike other sweat-powered wearables, this one doesn't require any exercise.
-No physical input from the wearer to be useful, ”says the researcher Lu Yin.
+"Unlike other sweat-powered wearables, this one requires no exercise.
+No physical input from the wearer to be useful," says the researcher.
+Lu Yin.
 "This work is a step forward in making wearables more practical, affordable and accessible to the masses."

 Energy from fingers (and sweat)